 The music is kept at minimum volume, which is refreshing and rare in the more au courant dining rooms in town.
 Overall, the restaurant seats about 60, mostly in booths, plus the bar area.
 On the west side, doors open onto a patio, complete with heaters for chilly nights, and little spots for the tables, which seat about 30.
 The effect is open and airy, a hip place to see and be seen.
 The building is “LEED platinum”, which means that it uses 50% less energy than code requires.
 The staff is happy to point out that it has its own well for water, and raised garden beds on the roof that are used to grow some of the produce used in the kitchen.

-For the most part, service is excellent, though on one occasion, we were charged higher prices for items on the specials chalkboard than were posted.
-Servers seem to have a good knowledge of the wine flights, and are able to steer one in the right direction.
+For the most part, service is excellent, though, on one occasion, we were charged higher prices for items on the specials chalkboard that were posted.
+Servers seem to have a good knowledge of the wine flights and are able to steer one in the right direction.
 Four flights are available, ranging in cost from twelve to eighteen dollars for three two-ounce pours.
 Recent selections included an Oregon Pinot Noir, Australian Reds, and Italian Whites.
-The list changes frequently, and is a great way to get your feet wet with wines you may not have tried before.
+The list changes frequently and is a great way to get your feet wet with wines you may not have tried before.
 Though the price is considerably elevated from the prior location, the quality of the flights seems to be better.
-Overall, about 25 by-the-glass pours are available, starting at $6.
+Overall, about 25 by-the-glass pours are available.
 The bottle list is well chosen, with lots of interesting options at a less than average restaurant markup.
-Selections range from $22 to almost $300.

-Given the focus on alcohol, I was surprised to see beer is still a second thought, with Heater Allen Pilsner, Victory HopDevil IPA, or Ninkasi Oatmeal Stout available, at $5 each.
+Given the focus on alcohol, I was surprised to see beer is still a second thought, with Heater Allen Pilsner, Victory HopDevil IPA, or Ninkasi Oatmeal Stout available.

 The food menu is also small.
-For starters there are marinated olives ($4), roasted almonds ($4), a cheese plate ($12), and a small charcuterie plate, that gains nothing by being called the “Rot” charcuterie ($10) – how about the Noble Charcuterie?
+For starters there are marinated olives, roasted almonds, a cheese plate, and a small charcuterie plate, that gains nothing by being called the “Rot” charcuterie – how about the Noble Charcuterie?

 A few salads are available.
-I had a forgettable Caesar which tasted like the lettuce had been left in the field too long – the bitterness overwhelmed the dressing ($9).
-The Noble salad, composed of butter lettuce, red onion, sunflower seeds and blue cheese was just average, the huge lumps of blue cheese were nothing special, the dressing watery ($8).
+I had a forgettable Caesar which tasted like the lettuce had been left in the field too long – the bitterness overwhelmed the dressing.
+The Noble salad, composed of butter lettuce, red onion, sunflower seeds and blue cheese was just average, the huge lumps of blue cheese were nothing special, the dressing watery.